Indian business dreads lifting of Iran sanctions

-NEW DELHI Indian businessman Pankaj Bansal is losing sleep.
+NEW DELHI, July 9 Indian businessman Pankaj Bansal is losing sleep.
 He says that any nuclear deal under which global powers lift sanctions against Iran could wipe him out.

 Bansal's trading firm, TMA International, has expanded from metals into motors, auto parts and chemicals as rivals were shut out of Iran by Western sanctions aimed at forcing Tehran into a nuclear compromise.
 Talks to finalise a deal have run deep into overtime but may wrap up on Friday.